Stiven-Gjekaj/Knot-Labs/DEVELOPER.md

 # Knot-Labs Developer Documentation

-**Welcome to Knot-Labs.** This document is a comprehensive guide written for developers joining the team.
+**Welcome to Knot-Labs.** This document is a comprehensive guide written for developers.
 It covers everything from high-level architecture to nitty-gritty implementation details, common gotchas, and where to find things.

 ---